Archisman-Mridha/kubeaid/argocd-helm-charts/harbor/README.md

 ### Accessing Harbor admin dashboard

-In order to access Harbor admin dashboard we first need to reset the existing Harbor password from inside the database
+In order to access Harbor admin dashboard we first need to reset the existing Harbor password from inside the database usign the following command

 ```sql
 update harbor_user set salt='', password='' where user_id = 1;